ElizavetaTerente/Eventr-App-spring/README.md

 ![logo](https://github.com/user-attachments/assets/1f74760e-ac03-46fc-a5bf-ac38123f033a)
 # Event Planning Web Application

-**EVENTR** is a web-based platform for collaboratively planning dining events.
+**EVENTR** is a web-based multiuser platform for collaboratively planning dining events.
 Users vote on locations and times, and the system automatically selects the most popular options.
 It was developed as a project in the Software Architecture course at the University of Innsbruck.

 ## Features